-Call for Proposals: UC time on the Keck Telescopes
+Call for Proposals: UC time on the Keck telescopes

-Semester 2025A (Feb.
-1, 2025 through July 31, 2025)
+Semester 2025B (Aug.
+1, 2025 through Jan 31, 2026)

-Deadline: Proposals are due on Thursday, Sept 19, 2024 by 5:00pm PT
+Deadline: Proposals are due on Thursday, March 20, 2025 by 5:00pm PT

 1.1 Due Date

-Proposals for UC observing time on the Keck Telescopes for Semester 2025A are due by 5:00 pm PDT on Thursday, Sept 19th, 2024.
-There will be 40 nights available on K1 and 52.8 nights available on K2 spread evenly across the semester and lunar phase.
-The sharp decrease in the number of K1 nights available is due to a shut down from March 9- April 23 for the first of two planned shutdowns to conduct repairs of the telescope pier.
+Proposals for UC observing time on the Keck Telescopes for Semester 2025B are due by 5:00 pm PDT on Thursday, March 20th, 2025.
+There will be 42.8 nights available on K1 and 57.5 nights available on K2 spread evenly across the semester and lunar phase.
+The sharp decrease in the number of K1 nights available is due to a shut down from August 31 – October 16 for the second of two planned shutdowns to conduct repairs of the telescope pier.
 There are 7 one-hour Partnership ToO interrupts available.
 A PI may ask for a larger number of UC-time only ToO interrupts as well.

 1.2 Proposal Process

-NOTE: This semester UCO is offering funding for participation in the The Pilina and Kōkua Initiative, a pilot project to facilitate observers from our constituencies to travel to Hawaiʻi, observe at WMKO headquarters, meet and perhaps give informal talks to WMKO staff about science and their scientific program, and most importantly participate in Hawaiʻi community (not necessarily astronomy related) activities.
+This semester UCO is continuing to offer funding for participation in the The Pilina and Kōkua Initiative, a project to facilitate observers from our constituencies to travel to Hawaiʻi, observe at WMKO headquarters, meet and perhaps give informal talks to WMKO staff about science and their scientific program, and most importantly participate in Hawaiʻi community (not necessarily astronomy related) activities.
 The Pilina (relationship to people and place) and Kōkua (to help in ways that are called for) Initiative will provide travel support for observers for the period of their observations in addition to two extra days to provide time for connection and service to people and place.
 Participants will spend at least one full day devoted to community engagement programs while at WMKO.
 If you wish apply for participation in The Pilina and Kōkua Initiative please indicate this in section 3.5 of your proposal.

 The principal consideration in evaluating proposals will be the scientific merit of the proposed project.
 Projects that take maximum advantage of the unique capabilities of the Keck Telescopes will be given high weight.
 A brief description should be given of backup programs that will be carried out if conditions are not suitable for the primary program.
 Please see https://www.ucobservatories.org/observatory/keck-observatory/keck-proposal-instructions/ which describes the UC online proposal submission process, and https://www.ucobservatories.org/observatory/keck-observatory/keck-proposal-guidelines/ which describes the required sections and their page limits.
 The Time Allocation Committees take page limits very seriously, so please pay close attention as you draft your proposal.